What is Design for Family-friendly Prisons?

 Playing games to re-story troubled family narratives in Danish maximum-security prisons

 Markussen, T., & Knutz, E. (2020).
-Punishment & Society22(4), 483-50
+Punishment & Society, 22(4), 483-50

 Understanding Dynamics of Identity Navigation in Social Design